superkhung/IDA-Plugins/README.md

 # IDA-Plugins
-Some of IDA Plugins i've build for Mac OS
+Some of IDA Plugins i've built for Mac OS